Homelessness: Changes to Camping Rules

 • Limited outdoor City-owned property

 Camping is also allowed at registered private property and sanctioned campsites.
-Local service providers and the Hillsboro Police Department’s Crisis Intervention Team work face-to-face with people living unsheltered to explain the new rules and connect them with services.
+Local service providers and the Hillsboro Police Department’s Community Impact Team work face-to-face with people living unsheltered to explain the new rules and connect them with services.

 Community Engagement